 The number of predators that would be selectively removed each season would vary based on monitoring by national seashore staff but is expected to be very small numbers that would not result in more than a negligible change in current predator populations.
 The National Park Service, for example, may lethally remove some American crows annually within the national seashore from an estimated statewide population of up to 110,000 individuals (appendix E).
-Eastern coyotes may also be lethally removed annually within the national seashore from an estimated statewide population of up to 10,000 individuals (appendix E).
 Eastern coyotes may also be lethally removed annually within the national seashore from an estimated statewide population of 5,000 to 10,000 individuals (appendix E).
 Red foxes may also be removed from an estimated statewide population of up to 10,000 individuals (appendix E).
 The number of predators that would be lethally removed cannot be predicted at this time but is expected to be in the range of one to a few individuals.
 It is likely that the largest number of predators would be removed in the first season or two and would then decline in subsequent seasons for a period of time until new individual predators moved in.
 Overall, the number of predators lethally removed is expected to be on the order of 10s (total number per year capped at 50 total for the first two years), which would not have any noticeable adverse impacts on predator populations.